Next Chapter

 Receiving Process

 Find out how much time is usually spent on receiving, including how your staff records incoming items and how they have them stored.
-The manual method requires a long time to have inventory recorded and updated.
+The manual method requires a long time to record and update inventory.
 Therefore, adopting an automated warehouse management system is a must!

 Product Returns

 Know the reasons why customer orders get returned to your warehouse.
-This could be due to wrong products, incorrect shipping addresses, late deliveries, damage during transit, and so on.
-Analyzing the problem will help improve your warehousing performance significantly.
+This could be due to wrong products, incorrect shipping addresses, late deliveries, damage during transit, etc. Analyzing the problem will help improve your warehousing performance significantly.

 Picking Process